 Brotherhood values dedication in class, on field

-If there’s a theme for The Summit Country Day’s football program, it’s “family.”
+If there is a theme for The Summit Country Day’s football program, it’s “family.”

 The program prides itself in competing as a unit and growing throughout the course of a season.
-The Silver Knights’ football brotherhood also values dedication in the classroom, improvement on the gridiron and motivation to take the team to new heights.
+The Silver Knights’ football brotherhood values improvement on the gridiron and motivation to take the team to new heights.

-The Summit advanced to the football playoffs every season from 2010 to 2014, but its 2012 campaign was particularly special.
-That team posted a 10-0 regular-season record, won the program’s first Miami Valley Conference league title since 2008, captured the first playoff win in Summit football annals, advanced to a second playoff game, and finished with an 11-1 record.
+The Summit advanced to the football playoffs every season from 2010-2014 and 2016, but its 2012 campaign was particularly special.
+That team posted a 10-0 regular-season record, won the program’s first Miami Valley Conference league title since 2008, captured the first playoff win in Summit football annals, advanced to a second playoff game and finished with an 11-1 record.

 Coach Justin Isaacs took over The Summit’s football program in 2017 after serving as an interim coach for one season and an assistant coach for seven seasons.
 Coach Isaacs’ experience with the Silver Knights includes roles as offensive coordinator, running backs coach and junior varsity coach.
 In addition to being a 2005 Reading High School graduate and 2010 University of Phoenix graduate, Coach Isaacs played Arena Football for eight years.
 The former running back is a member of the Cincinnati Semi-Pro Football Hall of Fame.